Definition:

 History

-1960s–1970s — Early pronunciation training.
-Audiolingual method emphasizes drilling phonological patterns; minimal-pair exercises are standard.
+- 1960s–1970s — Audiolingual pronunciation drilling.
+Audiolingual method emphasizes drilling phonological patterns; minimal-pair exercises become standard pronunciation practice.

-1990s — Derwing and Munro research program.
-Systematic study of what native speakers find unintelligible in non-native speech; concludes that overall accent is less important for intelligibility than specific error types (notably vowel quality and word stress).
+- 1990s — Derwing and Munro research program.
+Systematic research establishes that overall accent matters less for intelligibility than specific error types; intelligibility becomes the preferred outcome measure over native-accent attainment.

 Common Misconceptions